HoldinSky/HoldinSky/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-- Software engineer must have some hobbies.
+Software engineer must have some hobbies.
 Some of mine are disclosed here.

-- Always looking for exciting ideas to experiment with to widen stack of knowledge.
+- I am wlways looking for exciting ideas to experiment with to widen the stack of my knowledge.
-- Never stop on creating.
+- Never stop creating
+- It's fascinating though to take things down -> hacking is what I'm further developing my skills in.